ibm-cloud-docs/power-iaas/resizing-storage-volume.md

 To resize a Power Systems Virtual Server storage volume after its [initial creation](/docs/infrastructure/power-iaas?topic=power-iaas-creating-power-virtual-server), complete the following steps:

+Resizing is not immediately available after you deploy a virtual machine (VM).
+{: note}

 1. Go to the IBM console's **Storage volumes** tab and find your volume.

 2. Click the **Edit** icon to the right of your storage volume.

     ![Editing a storage volume](./images/console-selecting-storage-volume.png  "Editing a storage volume"){: caption="Figure 1.
 Editing a storage volume" caption-side="bottom"}

 3. After you click the **Edit** icon, a menu appears.
-Select your desired storage volume size.
+Select your wanted storage volume size.

     You can increase only the size of the storage volume.
 You cannot decrease it.
-    {: note}
+    {: important}

     ![Modifying your storage volume](./images/console-modify-volume.png "Modifying your storage volume"){: caption="Figure 2.
 Modifying your storage volume" caption-side="bottom"}